-Class discussions will consist of answering questions and/or discussing specific topics that will be presented in addition to the material offered by the text.
+Class discussions will consist of answering questions and/or discussing a specific topic that will be presented in addition to the material offered by the text.
+There will be only one discussion topic.
 This will help facilitate a deeper understanding of the material and enhance your learning experience.